As we head closer and closer to the 2019/20 campaign, football club commercial departments are working overtime to try and prepare for next season.

-Southampton will be hoping next season will not be a struggle.
+Southampton will be looking to improve on their struggles of last season going into 2019/20.
 One thing for certain is they’ll be playing in their iconic red and white stripes.
 However, this latest vintage has not gone down too well.

 Introducing #SaintsFC’s new kits for 2019/20! 😍